Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 > 📖 Read more about data store selection for microservices architectures in the
 > [Azure Architecture Center - Data considerations for microservices].

-Even within more typical architectures, eventual consistency will still be a useful principle.
-For
-example:
-* [Caching] typically involves a data store (a _cache_) maintaining a copy of data so that subsequent requests do not need to go back to the data store or application.
-The cache will often be refreshed at a defined interval, and changes that happen within that cached data interval may not be visible to consumers until the cache is refreshed.
-* Geo-replication of data is almost always done asynchronously, and the secondary replicas will therefore be eventually consistent.
-* Some data stores, such as Cosmos DB, support multi-region writes.
-These writes are synchronised across all of the regions that contain the database, but the synchronisation process is asynchronous and eventually consistent.
-* Eventual consistency can minimise the need for locks, which in turn can increase the throughput of your application (https://docs.microsoft.com/en-us/azure/architecture/framework/scalability/app-design#data-locking).

-Many solutions need a mixture of consistency levels for different parts of their solution.
-For example, you might need strong consistency within a transactional system but eventual consistency for replicas across regions, or to synchronise data to an analytics system or third party.
-Some data stores, like Cosmos DB, let you control the consistency level at the transaction level to meet your requirements.

-> 📖 Read more about data store and consistency level selection in
-> [Application Architecture Guide - Use the best data store for the job].

 ## Partitioning